FraunhoferIOSB/EDC-Extension-for-AAS/example/README.md

        }
     }
     ```
+    The above request body will PATCH the data into a running AAS at the consumer side.
 2. If everything went right, the response should already be the data behind the `asset id` you selected (in case of
    DataAddress, the data should be at the target address).